Clearwater Personal Injury Lawyer

 If another party’s negligence or intentional acts caused you harm, you have one chance to file a lawsuit and recover compensation for your losses.
 To make the most of that chance, you need personal injury lawyer Jim Magazine on your side.
 With over 30 years of experience helping Florida victims like you recover after car accidents, slip and falls, and other harmful incidents, Jim has earned a stellar reputation for his knowledge, experience, and skill in the courtroom.
 Unlike many other accident attorneys, who put their own bottom line ahead of helping their clients, Jim is dedicated to making sure your medical bills get paid and your family is financially secure in the future.

 The defendants will have a team of attorneys working for them.
 Put personal injury lawyer Jim Magazine to work for you.
-Call the Magazine Law Group today for a free consultation.
+Call the Magazine & Light Law Group today for a free consultation.

 What Is Personal Injury?